Search

 Privacy Statement

-Except as set forth in this section, 1in6 will never disclose to a third party any information it gathers from you that could be used to identify or contact you (“Personal Information”).
+Except as set forth in this section, 1in6 will never disclose personally-identifying information (“Personal Information”) to a third party.
 Any Personal Information provided to this website will be treated in accordance with the terms of this Privacy Statement, unless you are otherwise notified.
 1in6 will never intentionally disclose any Personal Information about you as an individual and we will never give your name, address, telephone number, or e-mail address to any third party without your permission, except as we discuss in this policy.
 Even so, we strongly discourage users from posting Personal Information on this website.

-Personal Information you provide in order to borrow materials from this website’s Books & Films – Borrow or Buy section will be used only in connection with the operation of that section of the site and related site services such as the checking in/out and delivery of materials.
+Personal Information you provide in order to borrow materials from this website’s Books & Films – Borrow or Buysection will be used only in connection with the operation of that section of the site and related site services such as the checking in/out and delivery of materials.

 1in6 is committed to protecting your privacy.
 Accordingly, we will not release Personal Information except in the following circumstances: (i) where we believe we are required to release Personal Information to third parties to comply with a law, regulation, search warrant, subpoena or court order, and (ii) in special cases, such as to prevent physical harm to you or to others.